mpowered/pony_express/README.md

 ```

 ### Handling Messages
-PonyExpress expects that your application has a handler named after the message you want to be able to receive.
+PonyExpress expects that your application has a handler named after the message you want to receive.
-A `scorecard_changed` message will be routed to the `ScorecardChangedHandler` that you define in `apps/handlers`.
+For example, a `scorecard_changed` message will be routed to a `ScorecardChangedHandler` defined in `apps/handlers`.

-Handlers are plain old Ruby classes that define a `handle` method.
-Heres an example:
+Handlers are plain old Ruby classes that define a `handle` method like this:

 ``` ruby
 class ScorecardChangedHandler